 But if I were to choose just one wine event in September 2010, it would have to be the other tasting headliner next month, Wines from Spain – The New Way on September 9, 2010.
 Hosted by the Spanish Embassy’s commercial office, it’s going to be the biggest Spanish wine event ever in Ireland.

 More than 200 wines will be available to sample, represented here and at the tasting session by 20 of Ireland’s most prominent importers including Approach Trade, Barry & Fitzwilliam, Febvre, Findlater, Gilbeys, Mackenway, Searsons and organic wine specialist, Mary Pawle.

 Tutored tastings such as the Aussie ones are very useful as a spotlight.
 But big open-ended tastings like the Spanish event provide the floodlight.
 An open tasting is the best opportunity you will ever have to delve into grapes and styles and regions.
-Trying a wine on its own will tell you much about that wine.
+Trying a wine on its own will tell you much about that specific one.
 But trying it side-by-side with its peers is far more informative and interesting, and can often provide a revelation about relative quality and value for money.
-To quote yet again that old advert for lozenges, the message is to suck it and see.It takes place on Thursday September 9, 2010, at the Shelbourne Hotel, Dublin 2, from 6.30pm – 8.30pm.
-Book tickets (€20) from Sarah Currey on 01 240 5387 or email@example.com and see the Wines From Spain Ireland blog for more.
+To quote yet again that old advert for throat lozenges, the message is to suck it and see.It takes place on Thursday September 9, 2010, at the Shelbourne Hotel, Dublin 2, from 6.30pm – 8.30pm.
+Book tickets (€20) from Sarah Currey on 01 240 5387 or firstname.lastname@example.org and see the Wines From Spain Ireland blog for more.